tzlaine/small_wg1_papers/P3116_policy_for_explicit.md

 ## 3. A survey of the status quo for this topic, in the wider C++ community.

 I did not look at this in any depth.
-Anecdotally, it seems very common to use `explicit` on construtors and `bool` conversion operators for disabling implicit conversions.
+Anecdotally, it seems very common to use `explicit` on constructors and `bool` conversion operators for disabling implicit conversions.
 I have rarely, if ever, seen `explicit` used to force the naming of a tag type at the point of construction outside of the standard.